Demand Disagreement (joint with Christian Heyerdahl-Larsen). Journal of Financial Economics, 2026, 75, 1-16. (SSRN version and Online Appendix)

 Abstract.
 I study the effects of risk and ambiguity (Knightian uncertainty) on optimal portfolios and equilibrium asset prices when investors receive information that is difficult to link to fundamentals.
 I show that the desire of investors to hedge ambiguity leads to portfolio inertia and excess volatility.
 Specifically, when news is surprising, investors may not react to price changes even if there are no transaction costs or other market frictions.
 Moreover, I show that small shocks to cash flow news, asset betas, or market risk premia may lead to drastic changes in the stock price and hence to excess volatility.

-Effects of Financial Speculation on Households (joint with Christian Heyerdahl-Larsen and Petra Sinagl, Submitted to the Review of Finance).
-July 2025.
+Effects of Financial Speculation on Households (joint with Christian Heyerdahl-Larsen and Petra Sinagl, Revise and Resubmit a the Journal of Financial and Quantitative Analysis).
+December 2025.

 Abstract.
 Financial speculation is often blamed for market instability, yet its impact on households that do not invest in speculative markets is less understood.
 We study the impact of financial speculation, driven by cash flow disagreement, on the welfare of households that do not participate in the stock market and save in the risk-free asset.
 Without additional frictions, households forego the equity premium, which reduces their consumption share, though speculation itself does not affect it.
 While speculation increases asset price volatility and causes significant fluctuations in speculators’ consumption shares, it does not affect the volatility of households’ shares.
 Our findings challenge the view that speculation negatively affects households, instead suggesting that financial exclusion, not speculative excess, is the key barrier to wealth accumulation.
 Our framework serves as an important benchmark for identifying the economic mechanisms through which financial speculation impacts households.